-Guide to Bamboos in western cultivation
+Guide to bamboos in western cultivation

 See also: Quick identification by photos Vegetative Key to Cultivated Genera

-Meanwhile there are other similar websites with a wider coverage, but less detail, notably Fred Vaupel’s excellent German-language website, several well-illustrated books, and a list of all cultivated bamboos in the US.
+Meanwhile, there are other similar websites with a wider coverage, but less detail, notably Fred Vaupel’s excellent German-language website, and of course several well-illustrated books written from a horticulture/nursery perspective.

 Also see the ABS Species List, a list of all cultivated bamboos in the US, listed in a serial publication under their currently used, official, ABS-approved names on the ABS website, or as an expanded online list of these and others, more recently introduced, which have not had their identities, names, and characteristics checked, on the bamboowebweb.info website.